briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

     3. _(3)_ All trees shall be properly guyed, wrapped and mulched.

-    4. _(4)_ A certification of the date of the tree’s planting shall be provided to the Shade Tree Commission.
-If a tree dies within two years of the planting date, it shall be replaced at the developer’s expanse.
+    4. _(4)_ A certification of the date of the tree's planting shall be provided to the Shade Tree Commission.
+If a tree dies within two years of the planting date, it shall be replaced at the developer's expanse.

     5. _(5)_ All trees in subdivisions shall be referred to Chapter 544 of the General Offenses Code.